OpenTSDB/opentsdb.net/docs/source/user_guide/query/downsampling.rst

 ..
 NOTE:: For early versions of OpenTSDB, the actual time stamps for the new data points will be an average of the time stamps for each data point in the time span.
 As of 2.1 and later, the timestamp for each point is aligned to the start of a time bucket based on a modulo of the current time and the downsample interval.

 Downsampled timestamps are normalized based on the remainder of the original data point timestamp divided by the downsampling interval in milliseconds, i.e. the modulus.
 In Java the code is ``timestamp - (timestamp % interval_ms)``.
 For example, given a timestamp of ``1388550980000``, or ``1/1/2014 04:36:20 UTC`` and an hourly interval that equates to 3600000 milliseconds, the resulting timestamp will be rounded to ``1388548800000``.
 All data points between 4 and 5 UTC will wind up in the 4 AM bucket.
 If you query for a day's worth of data downsampling on 1 hour, you will receive 24 data points (assuming there is data for all 24 hours).

+When using the ``all-`` interval, the timestamp of the result will be the start time of the query.

 Normalization works very well for common queries such as a day's worth of data downsampled to 1 minute or 1 hour.
 However if you try to downsample on an odd interval, such as 36 minutes, then the timestamps may look a little strange due to the nature of the modulus calculation.
 Given an interval of 36 minutes and our example above, the interval would be ``2160000`` milliseconds and the resulting timestamp ``1388549520`` or ``04:12:00 UTC``.
 All data points between ``04:12`` and ``04:48`` would wind up in a single bucket.